LiineKasak/collaborative-filtering/README.md

 ### Equivalence to results in the report
 If no other arguments are specified, default fine-tuned hyperparameters are set for each model, and the models will behave exactly as described in our report.
 However, we leave the option to experiment with models open.

+### CF-NADE
+The experiments with CF-NADE were run using the original implementation of Zheng et al. which is not compatible with the rest of our code.
+The implementation can be found in the CF-NADE directory and should be run with Python 2.
+Converting our dataset to the proper MovieLens format used by the CF-NADE implementation can be done with `src/utils/movielens-transform.py`.